Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Optical and coaxial connections audio format support

-Your player’s manual will tell you how it will handle any unsupported audio formats sent via the coaxial output.
+7.1 soundtracks are only available in high-resolution formats, so they won’t play as intended.
+Your player’s manual will tell you how to handle any unsupported audio sent via the coaxial output.

-When Should You Use a Coaxial Digital Audio Connection?
+When to Use Coaxial Digital Audio

 The preferred method for transferring digital audio signals is via an HDMI connector.
+HDMI supports all audio formats and keeps video and audio together on one cable.

 Do You Have to Use a Coaxial Cable?